YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-stopsourcefilter*

 Starting the Receiver Server with -stopsourcefilter turns off any active filter on the originating Source Server.
 Use this option at the time of restarting the Receiver Server after a rolling upgrade is complete.

+*-stopreceiverfilter*

+Starting the Receiver Server with -stopreceiverfilter turns off any active filter on the Receiver Server without turning off the Receiver Server.
+It is not compatible with any other -receiver qualifier.
+When no filter is active, using -stopreceiverfilter returns a non-success code.

 *-updateresync=</path/to/bkup-orig-repl-inst-file>*